-In order to lose weight you have to be in an energy deficit, so calculate an appropriate deficit (500-1000 calories below Total Daily Energy Expenditure) before worrying about anything else.
+In order to lose weight you have to be in a caloric deficit.
+So, before worrying about anything else, we need to calculate an appropriate deficit (500-1000 calories below Total Daily Energy Expenditure)

 3. Take in sufficient protein:

-Protein can be very satiating (compared to fat and carbohydrate) as well as aid in the preservation of muscle mass when dieting.
+Protein can be very satiating (compared to fat and carbohydrates, not including fiber) as well as aid in the preservation of muscle mass when dieting.
 Achieving fullness more quickly and preserving muscle are two key aspects of effective weight loss.

 4. Do not make drastic nor abrupt changes/take things slow: Most of us (arguably all of us) prefer to avoid change (i.e, we like when things stay “normal”).
 The less “normal” something is to us the more likely we will head back to our old, more familiar ways.
-Make slow, reasonable changes to your diet instead of quick, abrupt ones to increase your chances of long-term sustainability.
+For this reason (among others), it is best to make small, reasonable changes to your diet instead of quick, abrupt ones to increase your chances of long-term sustainability.

-Skip the gimmicks and quick fixes, accept that weight loss and weight maintenance are processes that take time and effort and focus on what counts!
+Some key points are; Skip the fads, gimmicks and quick fixes.
+Accept that weight loss is a process that take time and effort and focus on what TRULY counts!

-Note: Never make changes to your diet before running it by your physician.
-This information is for healthy individuals, not in any disease state.
+Note: Never make changes to your diet before running it by your physician and/or a registered dietitian.
+This information is for healthy individuals, not in any disease state and for informational purposes only.
 Always put safety first!